victorskl/docker-prometheus-grafana/README.md

   ```

 ### Micrometer
+_aka How to export and scrape Spring Boot Application metrics_

 - To export Spring Boot application metrics, use [Micrometer Prometheus](http://micrometer.io/docs/registry/prometheus).
 It just need to add dependency. _The [micrometer-jvm-extras](https://github.com/mweirauch/micrometer-jvm-extras) is optional_.
 This expose metrics at [http://localhost:8080/prometheus](http://localhost:8080/prometheus).